Adaptation to climate change in indigenous food systems of the Teribe in Panama: a training based on CRISTAL 2.0

 According to the information collected in the documents revised, certain limitations and gaps were determined in the subject of capacities or knowledge management on climate change, particularly about adaptation in Panama's agri-food systems.
 These have been grouped into several aspects of a systemic, institutional, and individual nature, which reflect the opinions expressed in the training:

-- Lack of coordination and articulation between various sectors and the involvement of different disciplines mainly in local communities or indigenous groups social, economic and environmental spheres, and scientific, generated, and traditional knowledge.
+- Lack of coordination and articulation between various sectors and the involvement of different disciplines mainly in local communities or indigenous groups social, economic and environmental spheres, and scientific, generated, and traditional knowledge. - Absence in the participation of decision makers in learning platforms or knowledge management, which would enhance the skills to systematize and reflect on experiences in other countries and environments. - Lack of incorporation of the adaptation topic in formal education curricula.

 3.2.
 Evaluation of the impact of training from the perspective of the participants